cmcnabnay/CmcnabnayPersonal/README.md

-This file contains scripts that I wrote during my internship at Fleet Lab, each script has a document that explains it.
+This repository contains scripts that I wrote during my internship at Fleet Lab, each script has a document that explains it.